ronaldoussoren/pyobjc/docs/notes/quartz-vs-coregraphics.rst

 ========================================

-There are currently two sets of bindings for the CoreGraphics API of Mac OS X.
+There are currently two sets of bindings for the CoreGraphics API of macOS

 * "import CoreGraphics"

   Apple ships a module named CoreGraphics that provides bindings for a large subset of the CoreGraphics API.
 These bindings provide a fairly Object-Oriented API, but are only available when you use Apple distribution of Python ("/usr/bin/python")